 ORI is posited on the claim that decades old traditional wooden sailboats are more “sustainable” and appropriate to marine research than modern vessels.

 By happy concidence (!?), Gidley and de Blonville own two such aging sailboats but lack the funds to make them seaworthy and move them from Denmark to Australia.
 Research cannot take place on boats that are not seaworthy.

-In September 2017 Earl de Blonville and Jennifer Gidley were appointed Adjunct Full Professors at Southern Cross University (SCU) in Lismore NSW.
+In September 2017 Earle de Blonville and Jennifer Gidley were appointed Adjunct Full Professors at Southern Cross University (SCU) in Lismore NSW.
 Adjunct Professor requires, according to SCU public policy, credentials equal to an accredited Ph.d.
-By August 2, 2018, and after questions were raised about the veracity of his credentials, Earl de Blonville was demoted to Adjunct Professional Fellow, the lowest rank, with no explanation beyond that it was “more appropriate”.
+By August 2, 2018, and after questions were raised about the veracity of his credentials, Earle de Blonville was demoted to Adjunct Professional Fellow, the lowest rank, with no explanation beyond that it was “more appropriate”.
 The appointments were directly linked to a business relationship between SCU and ORI.

 ORI, as a charity, has been approved for Designated Grant Recipient (DGR) and Approved Research Institute (ARI) status by the Australian Tax Office.
 The ARI status more narrowly defines how donated funds must be used.
 A Research Committee of academics must approve how donated funds are spent and they must be spent for research.
 So far, ORI’s largest publicly aknowledged donation (from a brewery for $5000) appears to have been spent sending de Blonville and Gidley to a conference in Noumea and is otherwise intended for repair work on the sailboats.
 ORI’s current public funds appeals all talk about needing to fix the two privately owned sailboats.
 No research.